osick/collision/README.md

 # Collision
 ![collisions](banner.jpg)

-**Collsion** is a proof of concept for a neural network to detect collsions of bodies.
+**Collsion** is a simple proof of concept of a neural network detecting collsions of bodies.
+In this setup it can reach an accuracy of about 98% which sounds good, but in fact is not good enough remembering self drinving cars ...

-For training, validation and testing this project uses abstract Blender generated images (size: 540 x 540 x 3) of cubes.
+For training, validation and testing it uses abstract Blender generated images (size: 540 x 540 x 3) of cubes.

-It uses as LeNet5 like architecture (see [convolutional network on wikipedia](https://en.wikipedia.org/wiki/Convolutional_neural_network) for more).
+Futher it uses an LeNet-5 like architecture (for more see [convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network) on Wikipedia).

 The whole can be used as a template for other CNN projects.
 Feel free.

-Hint: This project uses Keras as AI framework.

 ## Usage
 There are 5 steps to use it correctly